Honchkrow/DeconE/README.md

                       method = "mape")
 ```

-The bosplot and heatmap for rmse and mape are as follows.
+The boxplot and heatmap for rmse and mape are as follows.

 <center>
     <img style="border-radius: 0.3125em;